 Unfortunately, the exception is significant.
 Not only was Fort McClellan the home of the WACs School, but it was also the home of the Army Chemical Center and School.
 At the time, Sue didn’t know it was there, but she does now because she was potentially exposed to chemical contamination.
 Although the Veterans Administration asserts there are no adverse health conditions associated with service at Fort McClellan, many servicemembers and their families disagree.
 Sue herself has noticed adverse effects that cannot be explained by her family history.
 Fort McClellan was shut down in 1999 based upon the recommendation of the Base Realignment and Closure Commission.
 Efforts to create a national registry of military persons potentially exposed to chemical contamination at Fort McClellan have so far proven unsuccessful.

 Most of the orders Sue typed were for new officers heading to Germany, Korea, and bases in the United States.
-After she’d been working 2-3 days, she typed orders for someone going to Vietnam.
+After she’d been working two or three days, she typed orders for someone going to Vietnam.
 As she had not heard of it before, she asked her civilian boss where it was and what was going on there.
 He told her the soldiers being sent there were “advisors” and that he thought something might happen there in the not-to-distant future.
 After that, Sue typed up orders for someone to go to Vietnam about once each week.
-The numbers gradually increased until near the end of her assignment in 1964 when she was typing as many as 10-12 sets of orders to Vietnam in a day.
+The numbers gradually increased until near the end of her assignment in 1964 when she was typing as many as ten to twelve sets of orders to Vietnam in a day.

 In March or April of 1963, Sue heard President Kennedy might visit the base.
 Her unit put on their dress uniforms for the visit, but at the last minute, they heard the President had to send someone else in his place.
 Sue was disappointed and does not remember who the replacement speaker was—President Kennedy was who she wanted to see.